c4dt/lightarti-rest/tools/README.md

   (default: `authority_signing_key`)
-- The certificate of the authority which you will need for generating the directory information and which you will need to provide to the Arti-rest library. (default: `certificate.txt`)
+- The certificate of the authority which you will need for generating the directory information and which you will need to provide to the Lightarti-rest library. (default: `certificate.txt`)
-- A small file containing the v3ident identifier of the authority which you will need to provide to the Arti-rest library. (default:
+- A small file containing the v3ident identifier of the authority which you will need to provide to the Lightarti-rest library. (default:
   `authority.txt`)

 **Note:** If the files already exist when running the script, it will